-2.3.3 Grazing pressure
+2.3.2 Grazing pressure

-Kangaroos were observed to be common within the site and the scats of rabbits were observed.
-The combination of grazing and drought conditions made the detection and identification of plants difficult.
+Kangaroos were observed to be common within the site and the scats of rabbits and sheep were also observed.
+Grazing pressure is considered to be relatively high.
+The combination of grazing pressure and drought conditions made the detection and identification of plants difficult.

-2.3.4 Data analysis
+2.3.3 Data analysis